redpandaparty/blog/rusty_github_actions.md

 GitHub Actions feels like a great idea that is poorly executed.
 Automating all secondary processes in software development (code formatting, linting, testing, build, release, etc.) is key to being able to work productively on large software projects.
 GitHub Actions solves this problem in the worst possible way.
-But since it is baked in GitHub, it is now the de facto standard for workflow automation.
+But since it is backed in GitHub, it is now the de facto standard for workflow automation.

 What GitHub Actions is: Throw config files together to automatically run commands on certain